Brachyopa cinereovittata

-Brachyopa cinereovittata (Bigot, 1884), the Grey-striped Sapeater, is a rare species of syrphid fly.
+Brachyopa cinereovittata, the Grey-striped Sapeater, is a rare species of syrphid fly.
 It has been observed in northwestern North America.
 Hoverflies get their names from the ability to remain nearly motionless while in flight.
 The adults are also known as flower flies for they are commonly found around and on flowers, from which they get both energy-giving nectar and protein-rich pollen.
 Larvae for this genus are of the rat-tailed type.
 B.cinereovittata larvae have not been described.

 Description

 For terms see Morphology of Diptera.